Back to LLD Concepts

 public class SalesReport extends Report {

-private final List<Sale> sales;
+private final java.util.List<String> items;

-public SalesReport(List<Sale> sales) { super("Sales Report"); this.sales = sales; }
+public SalesReport(java.util.List<String> items) { super("Sales Report"); this.items = items; }

-@Override protected String buildBody() {
+@Override protected String buildBody() { return String.join("\n", items); }

 }